JoserraLP/SmartTLC/sumo-utils/README.md

 ```

 ## Usage
-There are two main functionalities in this library: (1) generate the topology and (2) load the topology into the
+There are three main functionalities in this library: (1) generate the topology; (2) load the topology into the
 database.
-Both are available on "sumo_generators" folder.
+Both are available on "sumo_generators" folder; and (3) generate vehicles routes and flows based on turns
+definitions.

 ### Grid Network generation
 ```sh